Terms, Conditions & Policies

 - Everyone managing and handling personal information understands that they are contractually responsible for following good data protection practice.

-- Everyone managing and handling personal information is appropriately trained to do so.
+- Anyone managing and handling personal information is appropriately trained to do so.

-- Everyone managing and handling personal information is appropriately supervised.
+- Those managing and handling personal information is appropriately supervised.

 - Anybody wanting to make enquiries about handling personal information knows what to do.